 After earning a bachelor's degree, some students continue their study by earning a master's.
 This post-graduate degree typically takes two years, though some are longer depending on how many classes a student takes per semester.

-If you are wondering, here is a more in-depth look at what is an MSc in Humanities.
+If you are wondering, here is a more in-depth look at what is an MSc in Humanities Studies.
 Most humanities programs are centered on studying human culture and society, either as it is, as it was or as it could be.
 Some focuses within this field include politics, religion, anthropology, evolution and human rights.
 Each of these areas can be studied in even more depth in combination with the subjects of gender, age and family dynamics within a given culture and society.